TheOdinProject/curriculum/ruby/basic_ruby/arrays.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - If you need a different take on arrays, read through this article by [zetcode](http://zetcode.com/lang/rubytutorial/arrays/).
-- Arrays also allow for **set operations**, which you can read about [here](https://www.endpointdev.com/blog/2011/06/using-set-operators-with-ruby-arrays/).
+- Arrays also allow for [set operations](https://www.endpointdev.com/blog/2011/06/using-set-operators-with-ruby-arrays/).
 Don't worry about the simple bookshelf example.
 Classes and Rails will be covered later!